 I decide not to deliver to the new address.
 On any other day – perhaps with a little more energy I would have loved to have done a nice deed for someone.
 I was feeling too tired to do that extra riding.
 The cobblestones of Tallinn’s Old Town aren’t exactly fun.

 Bolt said I could have the food and the customer would be refunded.

 Finishing Day 1

 The next order was my last.
 By luck it was back in Veerenni.
 I thought it was ominous to have received a job exactly where I started so I decided to finish it there.
-After dropping off I went offline and rode back to Tribe Theory for the night.
+After dropping off I went offline and rode back to Draper Startup House for Entrepreneurs for the night.

 Remember that cancelled order?
 On my way back I donated the food to someone in need.
 It was the most “good deed” I could manage with the energy I had left.
 I felt I had to make something good out of it for karma’s sake.

 Day 2: The App Update and A New Strategy